 The activity is held once or twice a week at the Kantrida pool, and young people with disabilities participate together with their mentor, accompanied by other volunteers or independently.
 Groups in which users come to the activity are usually small (up to 10 participants) and are carefully formed depending on the type of disability the young people have.

 The activity is carried out with methods and techniques of water therapy and free play in the water, which encourages high motivation in participants, improves their motor skills, reduces anxiety and allows them to overcome difficulties more easily.
 Additionally, the activity enables young people to socialize with their peers.

 Why?
 The aim of this program is acquiring competences from everyday life, from independent use of public transport to the independent preparation of meals.
-Only by continuous repetition of everyday socialization patterns do we achieve the self-confidence and independence of the participants and “open” the way for further progress and mastering work processes and tasks as well as different types of work, in accordance with the capabilities of each participant.
-Above everything else, we consider social support to be an extremely important factor in developing the potential of each of our DIP-ers, no matter what difficulties they face during their lives.
+Only by continuous repetition of everyday socialization patterns do we achieve the self-confidence and independence of the participants and “open” the way for further progress and mastering work processes and tasks, as well as different types of work, in accordance with the capabilities of each participant.
+Above everything else, we consider social support to be an extremely important factor in developing the potential of each of our DIP members, no matter what difficulties they face during their lives.